AI Workshop: learn to build apps with AI →

 })

-Or, since each property in this case has the same name of the function:
+Or, since each property in this case has the same name as the function:

 new Phaser.Game({